makakken/roseguarden/docs/docs/minimal.md

 #### Authentication key

 The authetication key (`auth_key`) given from the authenticator (rfid).
-Property have to be a string.
+The property value have to be a string.

 ####  PIN (optional)

-An optional pin in addition to the `auth_key`.
+An optional `pin` in addition to the `auth_key`.
-Property have to be a string with the given pin.
+The property value have to be a string with the given pin.

 ### Request a assign code when a authenticator appear